UofL rolled-out Single-Stream Recycling

 - On-site battery recycling is now available through University housing!
 Students living in Bettie Johnson Hall, Community Park, Center Hall, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartments can drop off their used batteries for recycling at the housing Front Desk.

 - Recycling tip: “Reduce, Recharge, and then Recycle!”
-Whenever possible use rechargeable batteries.
-The best rechargeable batteries are the “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.
-These low-discharge batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months.
-Because they can hold their charge for so long, they are suitable for low-drain devices like automatic soap or towel dispensers, remote controls, clocks, and flashlights.
+Whenever possible use rechargeable batteries instead of disposables.
+The best rechargeable batteries are “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.
+These low-discharge batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months, making them suitable for low-drain devices like automatic soap or towel dispensers, remote controls, clocks, and flashlights.
 Once they start to lose power, you can simply recharge instead of having to throw out and buy new.
 This saves money and cuts down on toxic waste.